sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: Game doesn't start (line #378 / error ****5698)

-- You must have the Lord of Destruction installed.
+- You must have the Lord of Destruction expansion installed.
 If you're sure you have LoD installed then please ask for help on discord and mention `halt #378`.

 ## Context: Character creates or joins a game.